-Table A.2.1-2 Mca: Common Request Output Parameters
+In addition to the parameters in Table A.2.2-1, each request that addresses a target AE (e.g. Data Exchange) that is received by the SE component across the Mca Reference Point shall have a common set of input parameters as described in Table A.2.2-3 Mca: Common Request Input Parameters For Target AEs.

-In addition to the parameters in Table A.2.1.-1, each request that addresses a target AE (e.g., Data Exchange) t hat is received by the SE component across the Mca Reference Point shall have a common set of input parameters as described in Table A.2.1-3 Mca: Common Request Input Parameters For Target AEs.
+Table A.2.2-3: Mca: Common Request Input Parameters For Target AEs